Viraj2722/Blog-MDX/posts/blog1.md

 ---
-title: "BLOG 1"
+title: "Building a Weather station using Raspberry pi"
-description: "A Beginner's Guide to Building a Raspberry Pi Weather Station "
+description: "This is a Beginner's Guide to Building a Raspberry Pi Weather Station "
 date: 2023-02-07
 tags: ["raspberrypi", "iot", "robotics"]
 ---